-Pour out water and measure it.
+Pour out the water and measure it.
 That's the amount of soy sauce you need.

 Use 3 parts soy sauce to 1 part vinegar and 1 part sugar.
 (So if you need 1 cup of soy sauce, then you need 1/3 cup of vinegar and 1/3 cup of sugar).

 Pour soy sauce, vinegar, and sugar in a small pan and bring mixture to a boil; simmer for about 10 minutes and remove from the heat to cool.

 When the sauce has cooled, pour over the garlic in the glass jar.
 Make sure the garlic cloves are completely covered and tightly seal the jar.

-Store the jar at room temperature for at least 3 weeks.
+Store the jar at room temperature for at least three weeks before opening.